Video insight into special exhibition

 - Admission to the special exhibition is controlled by the ticket system of Wuppertal live by assignation of time slots

 - Visitors and exhibition staff are required to wear mouth and nose protection

-Please note that tickets are not sold at the Kunsthalle Barmen.
-Due to hygiene reasons, tickets to the special exhibition must be booked in advance.
-Tickets can be booked online here.
-Visitors who qualify for free entrance also have to book a ticket in advance.
+Please note that it is recommended to book Tickets online in advance.
+Tickets are also sold at the Kunsthalle Barmen.
+Visitors who qualify for free entrance may book a free ticket in advance.